 On December 17th, 2022, the 48th GST Council Meeting took place virtually in the capital, New Delhi.
 The body overseeing India’s GST system chaired this session led by Union Finance Minister Nirmala Sitharaman.
 Union Minister of State for Finance Shri Pankaj Choudhary besides Finance Ministers of States & Union Territories (with legislature) and senior officers of the Ministry of Finance & States/ UTs also graced the meeting.

 The session witnessed a lot of major topics as it was held after a significant time, after the 47th GST Council Meeting.
-The highlights included adjusting tax rates to make trade smoother, and even finding ways to make GST compliance an easier process.
+The highlights also included adjusting tax rates to make trade smoother, and even finding ways to make GST compliance an easier process.

 This blog extensively examines the resolutions reached during the 48th GST Council meeting.
 It also offers a comprehensive overview of tax rate modification, trade facilitation measures, and improvements in compliance.
 Additionally, we will delve into the consequences of these decisions for businesses and taxpayers.